Foley Alabama Attorneys

 Where the cause of death was known, 75% of fatal boating accident victims drowned.
 Of those drowning victims with reported life jacket usage, 86% were not wearing a life jacket.
 There were about 11.84 million registered vessels in the United States in 2020.
 About 87.3 million U.S. adults participated in recreational boating in 2014.

-Boating accidents in our state are on the rise.
 In Alabama, boating accidents in just the first half of 2019 led to 25 deaths, surpassing year-end totals for the previous 20 years.
-In 2018, there were 75 boating accidents, resulting in 17 deaths; and in 2017, there were 86 boating accidents, leading to 19 deaths.
-If you’d like to talk to a boat accident lawyer in Alabama, call us at (251) 444-7000.
+In 2018, there were 75 boating accidents, resulting in 17 deaths.
+In 2017, there were 86 boating accidents, leading to 19 deaths.
+If you would like to talk to a boat accident lawyer in Alabama, call us at (251) 444-7000.

 Boating Accident FAQs